-The first thing to remember, muscle cramps, especially in the legs is common among the older population.
+The first thing to remember is that muscle cramps, especially in the legs, are shared among the older population.
 For this reason, individuals above 65 years experience leg cramps more often than their younger counterparts—also leg cramps or muscle cramps, also known as Charley horses.
-As a result, these are painful muscle contraction which occurs mainly during the night hours.
+As a result, these painful muscle contractions occur mainly during the night hours.
 And for this reason, they are also referred to as nocturnal leg cramps.
-In other words, this disturbs the sleep of our elderly and there is muscle is cramped and painful throughout the night.
+In other words, this disturbs the sleep of our elderly, and muscle is cramped and painful throughout the night.

 Understanding leg cramps

 For one thing, leg cramps usually occur in the calf muscle but can also affect the thighs and feet.
 According to Neurologist Miller, older individuals suffer leg cramps because of their age.
 As a result, the nerves control muscles, and the nerves wear out with age.
 To put it differently, causing the involuntary contraction of muscles.
-It is important to realize, the cramps last for a few seconds to several minutes.
-Another key point, the muscles contract, when they receive the repeated signal from irritated nerves to contract.
+It is essential to realize the cramps last for a few seconds to several minutes.
+Another critical point is that the muscles contract when they receive repeated signals from irritated nerves.

 So far, the pathophysiology behind the occurrence of muscle cramps is not very clear.
-But, according to various studies, the “squatting” hypothesis is the major reason behind the occurrence of cramps.
+But, according to various studies, the “squatting” hypothesis is the primary reason for cramps.
 The most compelling evidence is that our ancestors always used the squat position for the toilet, which caused the shortening of muscles and tendons.
-For this reason, such a type of phenomenon puts the individual at risk of developing muscle cramps.
-In modern times, the resting position is for toilets, and it doesn’t require many muscles of the leg.
+For this reason, such a phenomenon puts the individual at risk of developing muscle cramps.
+However, in modern times, the resting position is for toilets and doesn’t require many leg muscles.